How LadyCare May Help You

-LadyCare relieves menopausal symptoms for 71% of women by helping to rebalance part of the Autonomic Nervous System (ANS).
+LadyCare, reported to relieve menopausal symptoms for 71% of women by rebalance part of the Autonomic Nervous System (ANS).

 The technology helps by reducing excessive sympathetic nervous system (SNS) activity and increasing parasympathetic activity, thus restoring equilibrium and creating a healthier balance between the two parts of the ANS.

 Early Menopause & Hysterectomy

 When a woman reaches the life stage of menopause or experiences an early menopause due to surgery (hysterectomy), it is normal for a high percentage to suffer with a number of unpleasant and uncomfortable symptoms.
 These life-changing symptoms can be so pronounced that many women feel the only way to suppress them with hormone replacement therapy (HRT).

 Menopause symptoms are the result of a natural reduction of hormones, primarily progesterone and oestrogens.
 These reductions are believed to be the cause an imbalance to the Autonomic Nervous System (ANS), which is responsible for controlling bodily functions, including stress reactions such as sweating, body temperature, circulation, heart rate, bowel and bladder function, and more.